Tacit collusion

 Tacit collusion is a collusion between competitors who do not explicitly exchange information but achieve an agreement about coordination of conduct.
 There are two types of tacit collusion: concerted action and conscious parallelism.
-In a concerted action also known as concerted activity, competitors exchange some information without reaching any explicit agreement, while conscious parallelism implies no communication.
+In a concerted action, also known as concerted activity, competitors exchange some information without reaching any explicit agreement, while conscious parallelism implies no communication.
 In both types of tacit collusion, competitors agree to play a certain strategy without explicitly saying so.
 It is also called oligopolistic price coordination or tacit parallelism.

 A dataset of gasoline prices of BP, Caltex, Woolworths, Coles, and Gull from Perth gathered in the years 2001 to 2015 was used to show by statistical analysis the tacit collusion between these retailers.
 BP emerged as a price leader and influenced the behavior of the competitors.
 As result, the timing of price jumps became coordinated and the margins started to grow in 2010.

 Conscious parallelism

 In competition law, some sources use conscious parallelism as a synonym to tacit collusion in order to describe pricing strategies among competitors in an oligopoly that occurs without an actual agreement or at least without any evidence of an actual agreement between the players.
 In result, one competitor will take the lead in raising or lowering prices.
 The others will then follow suit, raising or lowering their prices by the same amount, with the understanding that greater profits result.

 This practice can be harmful to consumers who, if the market power of the firm is used, can be forced to pay monopoly prices for goods that should be selling for only a little more than the cost of production.
 Nevertheless, it is very hard to prosecute because it may occur without any collusion between the competitors.
 Courts have held that no violation of the antitrust laws occurs where firms independently raise or lower prices, but that a violation can be shown when plus factors occur, such as firms being motivated to collude and taking actions against their own economic self-interests.
 This procedure of the courts is sometimes called as setting of a conspiracy theory.

+Based on this interpretation, conscious parallelism is frequently analysed under antitrust economics as a behavioural pattern that results from the strategic interdependence of firms in oligopolistic markets.
+When there are a few large competitors in a particular market, each firm realises that its pricing choices are going to affect (and be affected by) the responses of the other firms.
+As a result, firms can change prices or output in similar directions without having explicit agreements, with the effect that they approach coordinated behaviour even though each firm is acting independently.